► FOR ALL NON-BRITISH MATTERS RELATING TO FLORIDA consult the state’s official website www.myflorida.com

 ► JULY 2006.
 The UK’s Institute for Public Policy in London, working with the Foreign and Commonwealth [again] contacted the British Bureau for their Brits Abroad research project.
 They were conducting the UK‘s largest survey ever on British expats living abroad.
 They asked me for statistics and an overview of Brits in Florida.

-►►► DON’T BE BATTERED BY BREXIT!
-DO YOU NEED TO TRANSFER CURRENCY OVER FROM THE UK?
-OR SEND TO UK FROM FLORIDA?
-BENEFIT FROM BREXIT!
-TRANSFER UK CURRENCY SAFELY TO/FROM the UK.
+► + WANT TO SAVE WHEN TRANSFERRING over UK CURRENCY?
+DON’T USE YOUR BANK!
+Use Moneycorp.
+The pound is plummeting.
+That affects all expats in Florida who still have UK dealings.
+To transfer your precious funds, we highly recommend you use the services of Moneycorp.
+This will save you fees and grief, as we Londoners say!
+What your own bank won’t do is save considerable exchange fees.
+NOW is an advantageous time for you to transfer any funds you have.
+THE BEST WAY: Moneycorp.
 At lower rates than any bank .
-For property/business transactions/pension funds transfer or other purposes.
-Or transfer to/from any other country worldwide.
-FABB you help you save considerable exchange fees via our partner Moneycorp.
-WE RECOMMEND MONEYCORP of the UK with an office in Orlando, Florida.
+FABB [Florida Association of British Business] recommends MONEYCORP of the UK with an office in Florida.
 Moneycorp is the only UK currency exchange company licenced to deal in 50 states.
 Many expat Brits here have used this currency service for years and report huge savings and satisfaction.
-Phone Moneycorp’s Kelly Cutchin direct on cell 207-6616 to ask all your questions.
-She is based at their HQ in Orlando.
-Or email your query to Kelly Cutchin email@example.com for details.
-Moneycorp has a UK office too so she may set up your account in the UK—whichever suits you.
+TO FIND OUT MORE: Phone Moneycorp’s Kelly Cutchin on 207-6616 at their HQ in Orlando to ask all your questions.
+Or email your query to Kelly Cutchin firstname.lastname@example.org for details.
+Moneycorp has a UK office too so Kelly may set up your account in the UK—whichever suits you.
+Moneycorp have been trusted FABB members since 2005.